confluentinc/ksql/CONTRIBUTING.md

     [optional footer]

-where the `type` is one of the following, and determines whether or not the commit will appear in the auto-generated changelog for releases.
+where the `type` is one of the following, and determines whether the commit will appear in the auto-generated changelog for releases.
 Commit types that do appear in changelogs are:
  * "fix": for bug fixes
  * "feat": for new features